Aaron Swartz: PACER

 On September 29, 2008, the GPO suspended the free trial, "pending an evaluation" of the program.
 Swartz's actions were subsequently investigated by the FBI.
 The case was closed after two months with no charges filed.
 Swartz learned the details of the investigation after filing a FOIA request with the FBI, and described their response as the "usual mess of confusions that shows the FBI's lack of sense of humor."
-PACER still charges per page, but customers using Firefox, Chrome, or Safari have the option of saving the documents for free public access with a plug-in called RECAP.

 At a 2013 memorial for Swartz, Malamud recalled their work with PACER.
 They brought millions of U.S. District Court records out from behind PACER's "pay wall", he said, and found them full of privacy violations, including medical records and the names of minor children and confidential informants.

 A more detailed account of his collaboration with Swartz on the PACER project appears in an essay on Malamud's website.

 Writing in Ars Technica, Timothy Lee, who later made use of the documents obtained by Swartz as a co-creator of RECAP, offered some insight into discrepancies in reports on how much data Swartz downloaded: "In a back-of-the-envelope calculation a few days before the offsite crawl was shut down, Swartz guessed he got around 25 percent of the documents in PACER.
 The New York Times similarly reported Swartz had downloaded "an estimated 20 percent of the entire database".
 Based on the facts that Swartz downloaded 2.7 million documents while PACER, at the time, contained 500 million, Lee concluded that Swartz downloaded less than one percent of the database.